luofei11/korat/README.md

 korat
 =====
-This is "MyKorat" By Author Fei Luo
+This is "korat-1.1" By Author Fei Luo
 -----

 ### compile it in the command line: